ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc nlb-dns-add`
 {: #cs_nlb-dns-add}

-Add a network load balancer (NLB) IP to an existing host name that you created with the [`ibmcloud oc nlb-dns-create` command](#cs_nlb-dns-create).
+Add one or more network load balancer (NLB) IP addresses to an existing host name that you created with the [`ibmcloud oc nlb-dns-create` command](#cs_nlb-dns-create).
 {: shortdesc}

 For example, in a multizone cluster, you might create an NLB in each zone to expose an app.
-You register an NLB IP in one zone with a host name by running `ibmcloud oc nlb-dns-create`, so now you can add the NLB IPs from the other zones to this existing host name.
+You register the NLB IPs with a host name by running `ibmcloud oc nlb-dns-create`.
+Later, you add another zone to your cluster and another NLB for that zone.
+You can use this command to add the new NLB IP to this existing host name.
 When a user accesses your app host name, the client accesses one of these IPs at random, and the request is sent to that NLB.
-Note that you must run the following command for each IP address that you want to add.

 ```
-ibmcloud oc nlb-dns-add --cluster CLUSTER --ip NLB_IP --nlb-host HOST_NAME [--json] [-s]
+ibmcloud oc nlb-dns-add --cluster CLUSTER --ip NLB_IP [--ip NLB2_IP2 --ip NLB3_IP ...] --nlb-host HOST_NAME [--json] [-s]
 ```
 {: pre}